HenryDashwood/hakyll-website/things/books.md

 ## 2021

+Greek Tragedy - Elizabeth Vandiver

+Dragon Lords: The History and Legends of Viking England - Eleanor Parker

 The Life of Samuel Johnson - James Boswell

-God's Philosophers - James Hannam
+God's Philosophers: How the Medieval World Laid the Foundations of Modern Science - James Hannam

 A Farewell to Arms - Ernest Hemingway